wangxuerui2003/Inception/README.md

 # Inception

-### Create a LEMP stack website using 3 docker containers, 2 volumes and 1 docker network
+Create a LEMP stack website using 3 docker containers, 2 volumes and 1 docker network

-## Install Docker
+## Install Docker on Debian (Just run the script)
 ```bash
 # Uninstall all the unofficial packages
 for pkg in docker.io docker-doc docker-compose podman-docker containerd runc; do sudo apt-get remove $pkg -y; done